Mika Singh

-Mika Singh (born 10 June 1977) is an Indian singer, rapper, musician and actor.
+Amrik "Mika" Singh (born 10 June 1977) is an Indian singer, rapper, musician and actor.
 His songs include "Bas Ek King" (Singh Is Kinng), "Mauja Hi Mauja" (Jab We Met), "Ibn-e-Batuta" (Ishqiya), "Dhanno" (Housefull), "Dhinka Chika" (Ready) and "Chinta Ta Chita" (Rowdy Rathore).
 He has released several solo albums and appeared on reality shows.
 His song "Sawan Main Lag Gayi Aag" was remixed by U.S based singer Pinky Paras.

 Early life

 Singh was born on 10 June 1977 as Amrik Singh in Durgapur, West Bengal.
 He is the youngest of eight, two daughters and six sons.
 Singh and his elder brother Daler Mehndi were inspired by their father, Ajmer Singh, a trained classical musician who used to sing kirtans in Patna Sahib Gurdwara since childhood.

 Concerts and tours

 In 2014, Singh performed live and sold out in Bollywood Showstoppers at The O2 Arena with Arjun Kapoor, Sonakshi Sinha, Jacqueline Fernandez, Shahid Kapoor, Ali Zafar, and supported by Bollywood dance group Bolly Flex, that appeared Sky1's dance competition show, Got to Dance.

 Singh also performed at his biggest outdoor concert at the Sandwell & Birmingham Mela in 2016 with an overall audience for the duration of the Mela estimated to be 80,000.